MadBomber/js_model_generator/README.md

 # JsModelGenerator

+This thing is in major churn mode.
+Don't use it without adult supervision.

+Its overall purpose seems to be morphing into some thing that handles the generic task of extract/transform/load for spreadsheet files into databases.
+Don't know if the migrations part of its nature will survive.

 I found myself having to work with javascript on a node project.
 YUCK!

 Part of what we had to do is ingest lots of MS Excel spreadsheets into a